SriSathyaSaiVidyaVahini/LMSlite-app/readme.txt

 Created in Android Studio 4.1.2

-Hitting Alt+Enter for modules not yet imported and highlighted in red automatically imports.
+Hitting Alt+Enter for modules not yet imported and highlighted in red automatically imports them in Android Studio, or gives other options.

 References:
 https://developer.chrome.com/docs/multidevice/webview/gettingstarted/